 - Host corporate partner marks or any commercial advertising are prohibited from being displayed on the microsite. - The NCAA primary logo must be displayed more prominently than any other logo and must precede or be placed above any other identification marks.
-If the microsite is built within an existing site's framework, exceptions will be made at the NCAA's discretion. - Photos from previous years' championships can be accessed by submitting a request form here: ncaaphotos. photoshelter.com/contact - The microsite must adhere to fair and equitable treatment for ALL participating student-athletes and schools. - Trademark script must be included on the homepage of the site.
+If the microsite is built within an existing site's framework, exceptions will be made at the NCAA's discretion.

+- Photos from previous years' championships can be accessed by submitting a request form here: ncaaphotos. photoshelter.com/contact - All imagery must be owned by the NCAA or host city. - The microsite must adhere to fair and equitable treatment for ALL participating student-athletes and schools. - Trademark script must be included on the homepage of the site.
 This text can be in a mouse print format at the bottom of the page as follows: NCAA is a trademark of the National Collegiate Athletic Association.